per2jensen/dar-backup/README.md

 Due to the way the script looks for underscores ("_") in file names, underscores cannot be used on backupo definition names.

-The script checks for underscores in definition names, issues an ERROR in the log file and discards the backup definition.
+The script checks for underscores in definition names, if an underscore is found, an ERROR is issued in the log file, and the backup definition is discarded.

 # <a id="invocation"> Invocation

+## All backup definitions are run
  - FULL backup iterating through all backup definitions

  ````